network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 then we feel we have considerable opportunity for improvement.
 That 45 ms time is for communications coast-to-coast across a continent, and not everyone is communicating over such long distances.
-In fact, modern content delivery networks (CNDs) have data centers in many locations around the world, partly to keep data closer to the user and reduce round-trip times.
+In fact, modern content delivery networks (CDNs) have data centers in many locations around the world, partly to keep data closer to the user and reduce round-trip times.
 For communication over a shorter distance,